Bosch Research paves the way for hydrogen technologies

 Hydrogen: Key element for climate protection

 Natural gas, oil and coal have no place in the energy system of the future.
 They must be replaced by CO₂-neutral alternatives.
 In many cases, green hydrogen can do this.
 Provided that no pure hydrogen escapes into the atmosphere, no greenhouse gas emissions are produced during use as the energy contained comes from renewable sources — the hydrogen is produced by electrolysis using green electricity.
 This turns the fuel into a chemical store for wind or solar energy.
 Bound in hydrogen, renewable energy can also be transported over long distances.
 All this means that hydrogen plays a key role in climate protection.
-Bosch Research is researching and developing the necessary hydrogen technologies for this — with a focus on three key areas:
+Bosch Research is researching and developing the necessary hydrogen technologies for this — with a focus on two key areas:

 - Researching the production of hydrogen using electrolysis,

-- Further developing mobile fuel cells for car and commercial vehicle applications and
+- Further developing mobile fuel cells for car and commercial vehicle applications

 Producing green hydrogen: Research on electrolysis